Out & About for the week of Oct. 14

 Online Seminar

-WILLIAMSTON – The Small Business Center (SBC) at Martin Community College will host an online seminar titled, “How to Apply for 501©(3) Nonprofit Status” from 6 – 7:30 p.m.
+WILLIAMSTON – The Small Business Center (SBC) at Martin Community College will host an online seminar titled, “How to Apply for 501(c)(3) Nonprofit Status” from 6 – 7:30 p.m.
 Tuesday, Oct.
 19.

 Participants will learn the step-by-step process of applying for this exemption to secure funding for community programs and projects.